Final report for SW17-016

 Under Objective 3

 In 2018, we conducted Aglime (+,-) x cultivar selection trials with four crop species (pea, canola, spring wheat, and barley) at two farms (Geraldine and Highwood) to determine potential benefits to lime applications and to identify selections with tolerance to soil acidity.
-Yield and quality results are summarized in Tables 2-5 for the two location and 2 years.
-Visual benefits to crop growth were evident in barley and canola at the Geraldine and Highwood in 2018.
-However, only barley showed a small yield increase with Aglime (+Aglime = 46.2 bu/ac vs. – Aglime = 39.5 bu/ac) at harvest.
 At Highwood in 2018, early and mid-season differences in growth from lime applications were visually evident in barley, pea, and spring wheat with greater biomass occurring in areas receiving lime.
 However, the greater top growth likely created more drought-stress at grain-fill resulting in smaller mature kernel sizes and compromised yield.
 This phenomenon was particularly evident in barley, which actually showed a significantly lower yield with +Aglime vs. -Aglime control.
-However, certain cultivars of canola responded favorably to lime while others exhibited no statistical differences, suggesting a quantitative assessment of acid tolerance is possible with this data-set.
+At both locations in 2018, certain cultivars of pea and canola incurred severe (>15%) pod shatter losses.

 Under Objective 4

-Outreach activities are summarized in the Education and Outreach section.
-Briefly, our activities have included 33 oral presentations including talks to Montana Agbusiness people, growers, fertilizer dealers, private consultants, and scientists at international and regional meetings.
+Outreach activities and outcomes are summarized in the Education and Outreach section.
+Briefly, our activities have included 39 oral presentations including talks to growers, fertilizer dealers, private consultants, and scientists at international and regional meetings.
 Also, we have presented our research project on Youtube, Montana AgLive and Yellowstone Public Radio (https://www.ypradio.org/post/worm-november-6-2019#stream/0).
-Our research has been reported in print media including Montana Grain News, The Prairie Star, Crops and Soils Magazine, and Montana Fertilizer eFacts.
+Our research has been reported in print media including Montana Grain News, The Prairie Star, Crops & Soils Magazine, and Montana Fertilizer eFacts.

 Educational & Outreach Activities